citizenfx/fivem-docs/content/docs/fxdk/world-editor.md

 We won't dive deep into details here because we have extensive intro tour built into World Editor itself, however, there're few things worth mentioning here.

 ## Play test
-You can test your creation right away without leaving World Editor by pressing `F5` hotkey or clicking on play button in UI, this will place a controlable player ped where your camera is currently.
+You can test your creation right away without leaving World Editor by pressing `F5` hotkey or clicking on play button in UI, this will place a controllable player ped where your camera is currently.

 You can configure World Editor like so that you'll spawn in vehicle instead, see settings panel in UI.